Design of a prototype laser-plasma injector for the DESY-II synchrotron: Scalability to higher energies

 \section{Scalability to higher energies}

 The presented design is readily scalable to a higher 6~GeV energy that would allow a direct injection into the PETRA~IV~\cite{bib:PIV} light source.
-Preliminary studies provide the following estimated beam parameters: $Q = 100$~pC, $\sigma_{\gamma,0} = 10^{-2}$, rms divergence $<0.2$~mrad, $\sigma_{z,0} \sim 4~\upmu$m.
+Preliminary studies provide the following estimated beam parameters at the LPA exit: $Q = 100$~pC, $\sigma_{\gamma,0} = 10^{-2}$, rms divergence $<0.2$~mrad, $\sigma_{z,0} \sim 4~\upmu$m.
 This beam can be captured using a triplet of quadrupoles similar to ESRF-EBS with a field gradient of 100~T/m, a length of 50~cm, and a bore radius of 12.5~mm~\cite{bib:ESRF-EBS}.
 A potential issue could arise from CSR in the main chicane dipoles -- a steady state estimate yields a wake of 1.5~MV/m for a 100~pC bunch.
 This can be mitigated by a slight bunch stretching in the first, weaker chicane.
 Preliminary studies show that the bunch stretched to 50~$\upmu$m~rms length does not experience significant CSR effects: The steady-state estimate, Eq.~(\ref{eq:CSR}), yields $W_{\rm CSR} < 1$~MV/m for 1.5~T dipoles of the main chicane.
 This stretching can be achieved with a relatively compact, 3-m-long, chicane.
 The total rf required voltage would be about 300~MV, or 5\% of what one would need to be provided by a conventional linac.
 Given the high gradients achievable in state-of-the-art X-Band structures, the total length of the rf section could be within 5~m.
 The complete injector, including laser in- and out-coupling can be within 50~m.
-For comparison, a 4~GeV LCLS-II superconducting electron linac spans over 1~km~\cite{bib:LCLS}, a 17~GeV linac of the European XFEL occupies 1.6~km \cite{bib:XFEL}, and a 300~MeV IOTA FAST linac -- about 40~m \cite{bib:IOTA_FAST}.
+For comparison, a 4~GeV LCLS-II superconducting electron linac spans over 1~km~\cite{bib:LCLS}, a 17~GeV linac of the European XFEL occupies 1.6~km \cite{bib:XFEL}, a 300~MeV IOTA FAST linac -- about 40~m \cite{bib:IOTA_FAST}, and a proposed 1~GeV warm X-band linac of the EuPRAXIA SPARC\_LAB project is about 50~m long~\cite{bib:EuPRAXIA}.